stepanataccolade/docsv2/sources/ci_configure.md

 ## Notifications

-Shippable supports email, Slack, HipChat and IRC notifications and to enable them, it should configured in your `shippable.yml` file for the project.
+Shippable supports email, Slack, HipChat and IRC notifications and to enable them, configure the integration in your `shippable.yml` file for the project.
 For Slack and HipChat, the integrations need to be added in the UI (Subscription Settings, in addition the `shippable.yml`.

 You can change the notification settings by configuring the integrations section of your yml.
 Details for each supported provider are below.